morpheusgraphql/morpheus-graphql/README.md

         jsonRes = <GraphQL APi>
 ```

-in this case, `jsonRes` is resolves a request into a response in some monad `m`.
+in this case, `jsonRes` resolves a request into a response in some monad `m`.

 A `fetch` resolver implementation against [a real API](https://swapi.graph.cool) may look like the following: